 Be aware that this procedure solves many Windows Update problems!

-When the installation of SP1 has been finished successfully, then the uninstall
+When the installation of both SP1 and SP2 are finished and working properly, then the files

 Windows Media Center media samples